 Broadside coupling (top) compared to edge coupling (bottom)

 Faster edge rates in legacy designs, using the same frequency and trace length as before, now produce ringing in the un-terminated transmission line.
-This leads to radically higher radiated emissions, far exceeding the FCC/CISPR Class B limits for an unterminated transmission line.
+This leads to radically higher radiated emissions, far exceeding the FCC/CISPR Class B limits for an unterminated transmission lines.

 Radiated emissions from the 10ns edge rate (left) and 1ns (right)

 Because signal and power integrity issues tend to manifest themselves as intermittent operation, they may be rather difficult to diagnose.
-It’s always better to find these issues during the design process, and eliminate them at their source rather than attempting to resolve them at a later stage leading to delayed production.
+It’s always better to find these issues during the high speed design process, and eliminate them at their source rather than attempting to resolve them at a later stage leading to delayed production.
 With the help of a stackup planner tool, it becomes much easier to implement solutions for signal integrity issues in your designs.

 Board Stackup Planning